ML Load Prediction

 Fine-tuning:

-- Uses 2 epochs to quickly adapt to recent changes
+• Uses 30 epochs with early stopping to quickly adapt to recent changes

 Model Validation: